ronjj/GetMeHome/README.md

   - Get link to buy ticket from respective services website
   - Get discount codes (OurBus only at the moment)
   - See trip departure and destination location on map (FlixBus only at the moment)
+  - Set default search settings in the profile view

 **What I Learned**: